Python Set difference_update() Method

 In this tutorial, we will understand about the python set difference_update() method and its uses.

-The Python set difference_update() method removes all elements of another set from this set.
-Unlike difference(), this method modifies the original set in place rather than returning a new set.
-The method returns None.
+The difference_update() method removes all elements of another set from the original set in place.
+Unlike difference(), which returns a new set, this method modifies the calling set directly and returns None.
+It can also be written using the -= operator.

 1